HenrikJoreteg/human-javascript/ch07-views.md

 ## A bit about defining bindings in templates (à la AngularJS, Ractive)

-There are several libraries out there that let you specify in your templates which pieces of information go where in your DOM and then they automatically creates the event bindings for you.
+There are several libraries out there that let you specify in your templates which pieces of information go where in your DOM and then they automatically create the event bindings for you.

 Basically, you'd have a template like this: